Hydrodynamical Misner-Sharp Formulation for Gravitational Collapse in Scalar-Tensor Theories: Exterior region

 \section{Exterior region}

 One has to be careful when choosing the spacetime for the region surrounding the star.
 Unlike in standard GR, where one can simply choose the spacetime to be static, the inclusion of a scalar field leads to the emission of radiation even when spherical symmetry is imposed.
 A numerical analysis of the scalar radiation emitted by a gravitational collapse similar to the one considered here can be found in \cite{Harada97} and \cite{Shibata94}.
-Despite this fact, staticity of the exterior metric is a reasonable approximation in the initial phases of the collapse, when the radius of the star is huge relative to its mass and its evolution is still slow.
+Despite these considerations, the assumption of a static exterior metric remains a consistent approximation during the early stages of the collapse.
+Given that both the star and its surrounding spacetime are assumed to be initially at rest, this staticity holds while the stellar radius is sufficiently large and the dynamical evolution remains slow.
 The only static and spherically symmetric solution of the Einstein equations for a non-trivial massless scalar field is known to be the JNW metric \cite{JNW68}\footnote{The new coordinates $t$ and $r$ shall not be confused with the coordinate $t_c$ and the function $r(t_c,\mu)$ that were introduced previously.},

 Where $b=2M/\beta$ is an effective mass and the parameter $\beta$ relates to $\alpha$ via $\beta=\sqrt{1-\alpha^2}$.
 In this solution, the scalar field must take the form